ADA Compliant Legal Websites

 Lawsuits Against Web Operators Under the ADA

 In the last few years, hundreds of lawsuits have been filed against online retailers and other commercial enterprises over allegedly inaccessible websites.
-To address accessibility on the web, the Justice Department uses Web Content Accessibility Guidelines (WCAG) to determine compliance of digital content with the ADA.
+The Web Content Accessibility Guidelines (WCAG) have emerged as the leading standard for web developers seeking accessibility guidance.